-- (a) Stock Subject to the Plan.
-Subject to the provisions of Section 14 of the Plan, as of the Restatement Date, the total maximum aggregate number of Shares that may be issued under the Plan is 5,345,086 Shares.
-The Shares may be authorized, but unissued, or reacquired Common Stock. - (b) Automatic Share Reserve Increase.
-Subject to the provisions of Section 14 of the Plan, the number of Shares available for issuance under the Plan will be increased on the first day of each Fiscal Year beginning with the 2021 Fiscal Year, in an amount equal to the least of: (i) 3,574,944 Shares, (ii) 4.0% of the outstanding Shares on the last day of the immediately preceding Fiscal Year, or (iii) such number of Shares determined by the Board; provided, however, that such determination under clause (iii) will be made no later than the last day of the immediately preceding Fiscal Year. - Lapsed Awards.
+(a) Stock Subject to the Plan.
+Subject to the provisions of Section 14 of the Plan, as of the Restatement Date, the total maximum aggregate number of Shares that may be issued under the Plan is 2,825,762 Shares.
+The Shares may be authorized, but unissued, or reacquired Common Stock.

+(b) Automatic Share Reserve Increase.
+Subject to the provisions of Section 14 of the Plan, the number of Shares available for issuance under the Plan will be increased on the first day of each Fiscal Year beginning with the 2024 Fiscal Year, in an amount equal to the least of (i) 1,000,000, (ii) 4.0% of the outstanding Shares on the last day of the immediately preceding Fiscal Year, or (iii) such number of Shares determined by the Board; provided, however, that such determination under clause (ii) will be made no later than the last day of the immediately preceding Fiscal Year.

+(c) Lapsed Awards.
 If an Award expires or becomes unexercisable without having been exercised in full, is surrendered pursuant to an Exchange Program, or, with respect to Restricted Stock, Restricted Stock Units, Performance Units or Performance Shares, is forfeited to, or repurchased by, the Company due to failure to vest, then the unpurchased Shares (or for Awards other than Options or Stock Appreciation Rights the forfeited or repurchased Shares), which were subject thereto will become available for future grant or sale under the Plan (unless the Plan has terminated).
 With respect to Stock Appreciation Rights, only Shares actually issued (i.e., the net Shares issued) pursuant to a Stock Appreciation Right will cease to be available under the Plan; all remaining Shares under Stock Appreciation Rights will remain available for future grant or sale under the Plan (unless the Plan has terminated).
-Shares that actually have been issued under the Plan under any Award will not be returned to the Plan and will not become available for future distribution under the Plan; provided, however, that if Shares issued pursuant to Awards of Restricted Stock, Restricted Stock Units, Performance Shares or Performance Units are repurchased by the Company or are forfeited to the Company, such Shares will become available for future grant under the Plan.
+Shares that actually have been issued under the Plan under any Award will not be returned to the Plan and will not become available for future grant under the Plan; provided, however, that if Shares issued pursuant to Awards of Restricted Stock, Restricted Stock Units, Performance Shares or Performance Units are repurchased by the Company or are forfeited to the Company, such Shares will become available for future grant or sale under the Plan.
 Shares used to pay the exercise price of an Award or to satisfy the tax withholding obligations related to an Award will become available for future grant or sale under the Plan.
-To the extent an Award under the Plan is paid out in cash rather than Shares, such cash payment will not result in reducing the number of Shares available for issuance under the Plan.
-Notwithstanding the foregoing and, subject to adjustment as provided in Section 3(a), plus, to the extent allowable under Section 422 of the Code, any Shares that become available for issuance under the Plan pursuant to Sections 3(b) and 3(c). - (d) Share Reserve.
+Notwithstanding the foregoing and, subject to an Award will not result in reducing the number of Shares available for issuance under the Plan.
+Notwithstanding the foregoing and, subject to adjustment as provided in Section 3(a), plus, to the extent allowable under Section 422 of the Code, any Shares that become available for issuance under the Plan pursuant to Sections 3(b) and 3(c).

+(d) Share Reserve.
 The Company, during the term of this Plan, will at all times reserve and keep available such number of Shares as will be sufficient to satisfy the requirements of the Plan.